How to give candidates competency-based interview feedback

 Interview feedback is simply an assessment of a candidate’s interview performance.
 While providing positive feedback is recommended whenever possible, offering objective and constructive feedback to unsuccessful candidates is equally important.

-Providing this type of feedback helps candidates improve their interview skills and increases their chances of success in future job interviews, including potential opportunities with your company.
+Providing this type of feedback helps candidates improve their interview skills and increases their chances of success in future job interviews, including potential opportunities with your organisation.

 The importance of clear interview feedback

-As an employer, you should always provide effective interview feedback to each candidate you meet during the hiring process for several reasons:
+As an employer, you should always provide effective interview feedback to each candidate you meet during the hiring process.
+This is important for several reasons:

-• Brand reputation: Clear interview feedback enhances the candidate experience, even for those who don’t get the job.
+- Brand reputation: When effectively communicated, interview feedback enhances the candidate experience, even for those who don’t get the job.
 Positive experiences contribute to a good reputation for your company through word of mouth and online reviews, thus enhancing your employer brand.
+This can in turn improve the quality of candidates who apply for your roles.

-• It’s fair: Candidates invest time and effort in preparing for interviews, and regardless of the outcome, they deserve honest and thoughtful feedback to support their future career goals.
+- It’s fair: Candidates invest time and effort in preparing for interviews, and regardless of the outcome, they deserve honest and thoughtful feedback to support their future career goals and continuous improvement.

 Just as competency-based interview questions assess a candidate’s knowledge, technical skills, and behaviours, feedback should also consider these factors.

 During the interview, take notes to build an objective picture of the candidate using an effective candidate scoring system.
-Then, you can deliver the candidate feedback, focusing on:
+Then you can deliver the competency feedback, focusing on:

-• Competencies: Provide examples of where the candidate did or didn’t meet the required competencies assessed during the recruitment process, such as their communication skills.
+- Competencies: Provide examples of where the candidate did or didn’t meet the required competencies assessed during the recruitment process, such as their communication or time management skills.

-• Skillset: Evaluate the candidate’s strengths and weaknesses regarding their skillset relevant to the job.
+- Skillset: Evaluate the candidate’s strengths and weaknesses regarding their skills relevant to the job.
+For example, their ability to solve problems.

 The results of competency-based interview feedback